 You may have a porter to carry your stuff, but… – Inca Trail porters are those Peruvian angels who will be paid to carry most of your belongings.
 However – and thankfully – restrictions are in place to limit how much each porter can actually carry.
 This means you will need to keep your belongings at the bare necessities.
 Your porter will carry a duffle bag containing your sleeping gear and you will carry your own day pack with your daily essentials, like your camera, water, snacks, sunscreen etc. Note that you will not have access to your overnight bag until the end of every day (your porter will be way ahead of you) so in your day pack you’ll need to include potentially essential items like spare batteries and your first-aid kit.

 You don’t need to pack ‘big’ camping items – If you don’t intend camping during your trip to South America, aside the few days of the Inca Trail, then we suggest you rent a sleeping bag in Cusco.
-On organised treks, tents and inflatable mattresses (as well as kitchen tents, tables and chairs) are provided and carried by porters, so although you’ll still need to bring a few small camping items (like a head torch), big-ticket camp items like a sleeping bag, liner and hiking poles can be rented instead.
+On organised treks, tents and inflatable mattresses, also you can find best memory foam mattress in a box which are also great for this, so although you’ll still need to bring a few small camping items (like a head torch), big-ticket camp items like a sleeping bag, liner and hiking poles can be rented instead.

 You will need to layer – Fluctuations in temperatures is what makes packing for the Inca Trail tricky, yet all this is easily taken care of if you keep layering at the forefront of your mind.
 Instead of one ginormous down-feather jacket, you should pack long sleeve tops, a fleece and a waterproof jacket.
 Pants that can zip to shorts are perfect for daytime hiking (when your own body temperature will spike) and extra-warm thermals for the bitter cold nights.